Contactually gives you the tools to communicate with the right lead, at the right time, with the right message.

 Okay, now that you have your buckets ready, the next step to setting up an effective relationship marketing plan with Contactually is to start organizing your leads by putting them in the right buckets.

-With most CRMs, segmenting your contacts means hours of staring at a bland, excel-like interface and clicking tiny check boxes until your fingers bleed.
+With most CRM, segmenting your contacts means hours of staring at a bland, excel-like interface and clicking tiny check boxes until your fingers bleed.
 I won’t name names, but this kind of drudgery is very common with most real estate CRM platforms.

 Luckily, unlike many software companies who shall remain nameless, Contactually likes you.
 In order to make segmenting your leads less like watching paint dry and more like something you may even enjoy, Contactually designed an easy, intuitive, and dare we say it, fun way to put your contacts into the right buckets.
 They call it the Bucket Game, and while it’s not quite as exciting as Grand Theft Auto, it’s a MUCH more pleasant way to spend an afternoon than segmenting leads the old fashioned way.